kennytm/dbgen/CLI.md

     The time zone used to parse and format timestamps.
 Defaults to `UTC`, regardless of system time zone.
 Any `tz` database time zone name (e.g. `America/New_York`) can be used.

+* `--zoneinfo «PATH»`

+    The path to the [tz database], default to `/usr/share/zoneinfo`.
+On Unix this typically can be kept as default.
+However, not every OS (esp.
+Windows) has a built-in tz database, or perhaps you want to precisely control which version of tz database to use.
+In this case, you may use this parameter to let `dbgen` choose a custom database.

+    Note:

+    * The time zone data must be compiled into TZif version 2 or 3 format.
+    * Leap seconds are ignored.
+    * Immutable time zones such as `UTC` are hard-coded into `dbgen` and will skip the tz database.

 * `--now «TIMESTAMP»`

     Override the timestamp reported by `current_timestamp`.
 Defaults to the time when `dbgen` was